faucetsdn/daq/schemas/udmi/README.md

 (since they need to expose these management ports).

 UDMI is intended to support a few primary use-cases:
+* _Telemetry Ingestion_: Ingest device data points in a standardized format.
 * _Device Testability_: e.g. Trigger a fake alarm to test reporting mechanims.
-* _Commissioning Tools_: Streamline system install and setup.
+* _Commissioning Tools_: Streamline complete system setup and install.
 * _Operational Diagnostics_: Make it easy for system operators to diagnoe basic faults.
 * _Status and Logging_: Report system operational metrics to hosting infrastructure.
 * _Key Rotation_: Manage encryption keys and certificates in accordance with best practice.